bbycroft/llm-viz/README.md

 The main projects are:
 * LLM Visualization: 3D interactive model of a GPT-style LLM network running inference.
-* CPU Simulation: A 2D digital schematic editor with full a execution model, showcasing a simple RISC-V based CPU
+* [WIP] CPU Simulation: A 2D digital schematic editor with full a execution model, showcasing a simple RISC-V based CPU

 ### LLM Visualization